asntech/tsinghua-thesis-cls/README.md

-# tsinghua-thesis-cls
+# Tsinghua University Thesis CLS
-Tsinghua University Thesis CLS
+This style is for Tsinghua University thesis of bachelor, master and doctoral level.